-At this age, Baby is probably curious about everything he sees.
-Since the world has his attention, now is a great time to start learning simple science concepts like observation, predicting and cause-and-effect.
-With your help, Baby can start his life off with an appreciation for science and learning.
+At this age, Baby is probably curious about everything they see.
+Since the world has their attention, now is a great time to start learning simple science concepts like observation, predicting and cause-and-effect.
+With your help, Baby can start their life off with an appreciation for science and learning.

 Starting on the right foot

 One easy early experiment is playing with soapy bubbles in the kitchen sink or in the bathtub.
-You can talk to Baby about the colors, about how bubbles pop, and try to get Baby to hold a bubble gently in his hands.
-Getting Baby thinking about the bubbles, and the way they’re different from the other substances he sees.
-You can ask him about the shape of bubbles, or see if he can blow bubbles off of his hand without popping them.
+You can talk to Baby about the colors, about how bubbles pop, and try to get Baby to hold a bubble gently in their hands.
+Getting Baby thinking about the bubbles, and the way they’re different from the other substances they see.
+You can ask them about the shape of bubbles, or see if they can blow bubbles off of their hand without popping them.
 This can be a slightly messy experiment, but having a couple of dry towels around will help, and if nothing else, soap and water aren’t going to stain!

 The magic of chemistry

 One more fun basic chemistry experiment is the corrosive effect of vinegar on an egg.
 Simply place a raw egg in a glass and pour white vinegar all around the egg.
 Wait at least 24 hours and pull the egg out.
 The vinegar will have dissolved most of the shell.
 Depending on the age of the egg, the shell may need little more than a gentle rubbing – you can do this by placing the egg back in the vinegar for a few more hours if the shell is persistent.
 The still raw but naked egg will be bouncy and gelatinous – perfect for two year old fingers to poke.
 If you place the naked egg into a glass of water with food coloring and leave it there for some time, the egg will visibly swell, demonstrating the process of osmosis.
 The food coloring will dye the inside of the still raw egg.
 Before cutting into the egg, use a flashlight on the naked egg to show the inside of the egg.